 Restore to EC2 in Backup Agent

-Aside from the Management Console, you can also restore image-based backups to as EC2 VM instances via Backup Agent for Windows.
+Currently, the only way to restore disk image backups as EC2 VM instances via Backup Agent for Windows.

 Note that you must have the Restore to EC2 feature enabled in Management Console.
 This feature is enabled by request.
 To send a request, proceed as follows: